 That’s a key reason why it takes so long for people to find clothing that they like and look good in.

 Is it really worth all that hassle?
 Personally, I don’t think so.
 Many customers aren’t going to want the effort either.
-For example, the bra fitting service involves one measuring session and then a later session to actually try on the bras.
+After all, getting sizing right can be tough when you're trying on items at the store some days.
+Getting it right in a home environment would be much trickier.

 If you’re passionate about Peach, perhaps it’s worth trying.
 Selling clothing from home may have its frustrations but some people seem to make it work.